 The Trulign Toric implant is based on the established design of the accommodating Crystalens implant, but also corrects for astigmatism.
 The Trulign Toric implant shares the same benefits as the Crystalens implant, in addition to astigmatism correction.
 See Crystalens above for more information.

 Finally, other advanced technology lens options include the Toric intraocular lens implant which corrects for astigmatism.
 This improves the quality of vision for distance in patients with excess astigmatism.

 During your cataract surgery, Dr. Moretsky or Dr. Cassidy can correct your distance vision independent of glasses by using an advanced technology Toric intraocular lens.
 The lens design, coupled with specialized implantation technique, recreates the same effect and benefits for distance vision that you would enjoy if you had your glasses on!
 You will notice improvement in your distance vision, because your cloudy cataract was removed and your astigmatism was corrected.
 Without the use of this type of implant, you would still have astigmatism in your eye, and glasses would still be necessary for distance, if a standard rather than a Toric intra-ocular lens were used.

 With Toric lenses, patients will still require reading glasses but will enjoy a new level of distance vision that would previously require contact lenses or glasses..

-Having realistic expectations and understanding the benefits and compromises involved in presbyopia correcting lifestyle lens implant technology is important before deciding if one of these lenses would be right for you.
+Having realistic expectations and understanding the benefits and compromises involved in presbyopia correcting lens implant technology are important before deciding if one of these lenses would be right for you.

-Dr. Moretsky or Dr. Cassidy will examine and interview you to help decide which lifestyle lens is best for you.
+Dr. Moretsky or Dr. Cassidy will examine and interview you to help decide which advanced technology lens is best for you.